AriFordsham/GHCWiki/bad-unsafe-coercions.md

 Basically it introduces for new predicates in UnivCo rule:

-1. Both types should be lifted or both types should be unlifted (Qnikst: note that original task forbids coercion between lifted and *unboxed*).
+1. Coercions between lifted and unboxed are not allowed.
 Reason: casting between pointers and non-pointers is likely to cause seg-faults if the garbage collector happens to run.

 **SPJ** Actually it should be *unboxed* not *unlifted*.
 It's wrong to cast between `Array# Int` and `Int#` because the former is a pointer and the latter is not.